JesseXia-Rogers/stackedHistogramLined/README.md

 # Usage
 Heyo!😃 If you're here, we're assuming that you have some development experience and are looking to use the code for some purpose.
 If you only need the chart, you can download the latest version by checking stackedHistogramLined/dist, or click this link.
 There's also a user manual currently being created.

-The bulk of the visual is written in Javascript - while having a thorough understanding of the language will help, it won't be enough, since you'll need to understand both the PBI API and D3.js to do any sort of meaningful development.
+The bulk of the visual is written in Typescript - while having a thorough understanding of the language will help, it won't be enough, since you'll need to understand both the PBI API and D3.js to do any sort of meaningful development.
 Fortunately, we have lots of helpful resources on both of those topics.
 In addition, having a working knowledge of Power BI will likely be helpful.

 The code has also (in my opinion😄) been thoroughly commented, though it may still be difficult to understand for those with no technical background.